jimwheaton/statapi/README.md

 * Data - data layer.
 Abstracts database.
 Uses EF Core to generate DB schema and handle any updates to schema.
 StatContext is used to interact with the DB using model objects.

 ### Build instructions
 For convenience, this API is running on a VM on Azure.
-If you're feeling brave and want to build this locally (I believe you're on Macs?) then follow the instructions here https://docs.microsoft.com/en-us/aspnet/core/tutorials/your-first-mac-aspnet.
+If you're feeling brave and want to build this locally (I believe you're on Macs?) then follow the instructions [here](https://docs.microsoft.com/en-us/aspnet/core/tutorials/your-first-mac-aspnet).
 You may run into issues with generating the database as the scripts are specific to SQL Server.
 Let me know if you want to try to build/run this locally and I'll assist you.

-You can use Postman (https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) to test out the API running on Azure.
+You can use [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) to test out the API running on Azure.
 I've sent you the URL in an email